 While Narrow AI dominates our current landscape, advancements in research bring General and Superintelligent AI closer to reality.
 Experts, however, debate both the timeline and the implications of these advanced forms of AI.

-The Power of Machine Learning: How AI Learns Over Time
+The power of Machine Learning: How AI learns over time

 Machine learning allows AI to improve its accuracy by recognising patterns and adapting through three main approaches: